logo️ ObjectQuel

 Regular Expressions Complex validation and structural patterns Slower — always requires a full scan

-Full-Text Search Natural language queries with relevance ranking Fast — uses dedicated full-text indexes
+Full-Text Search Natural language queries with relevance ranking Fast with a full-text index; falls back to a LIKE-based scan without one

 logo️ ObjectQuel